 - Offer support.
-Most founders have played an integral role in organizational success and achieved some pretty great things.
-Acknowledge them for that.
-But also recognize that they may need professional mentorship to help pinpoint problems and transition to a new leadership model.
-They might also need reassurance that it’s okay to ask for help.
+Most founders play an integral role in organizational success and achieved great things.
+Acknowledge them for that, but also recognize that they may need professional mentorship to help pinpoint problems and transition to a new leadership model.

 - Ask for help.
 Just as no one person should have too much power in an organization, no one person should be expected to solve tough organizational problems.
 Seek outside experts as needed.
 Involve all key leaders and managers in the change process.
 Conduct staff and customer surveys to gather additional observations and feedback from all levels.

 - Motivate through collaboration and collective buy-in.
 It's time to get the entire team back on track and working toward the same goals.
 It's also time to start taking advantage of your talented staff.
 Ask for ideas and get good at not immediately swatting them down.

 - Go from reactive to proactive.
-Once you’ve focused back in on the mission, it’s time to set goals, build infrastructure, and put processes in place, then start planning for the future.
+Once you’ve focused back on the mission, it’s time to set goals, build infrastructure, and put processes in place.
+Then, start planning for the future.
 Strategic planning.
 Workforce planning.
 Succession planning.
 Sales processes.
 Customer service processes.
 Project management.
-Having these systems in place will create a model that is more sustainable and predictable— and way less stressful.
+Having these systems in place will create a model that is sustainable, predictable, and less stressful.

 - Monitor your progress.
 Determine your success indicators and monitor them religiously.